How-to

 - Resolve — "I've taken action (or the condition cleared)."
 The alert moves to Resolved and stops updating.

 Most detectors auto-resolve when the condition clears (e.g. an ASN's ratio drops below the multiplier for a sustained period).
-Manual resolution is for when you've applied a WAF rule or decided to accept the alert.
+Manual resolution is for when you've applied a rule or decided to accept the alert.

 When to close — the "When to close" hint

 Every detector has a specific close criterion written into its playbook.
-Example from ASN Spike: "Close when this (ASN, country) pair's ratio returns below 1.5× the type-specific multiplier for 15 minutes, or when a WAF mitigation is in place."
+Example from ASN Spike: "Close when this (ASN, country) pair's ratio returns below 1.5× the type-specific multiplier for 15 minutes, or when a mitigation is in place."

 This takes the "have I done enough?" guesswork out of resolution.
 If the criterion is met, close.
 If not, acknowledge and keep watching.